Your cart is currently empty!

 I also explain all this explain in detail in Chapter 14 of my book.
 And very briefly on this post.

-I’m confused how to talk about weight, body shape and healthy eating!
+Talking about weight, body shape and healthy eating is so confusing!

 Join the club!
 Most of us parents evolve in our own attitude, fat-phobias, healthy-eating guilt trips and so on, because we see the world through different eyes when our child has an eating disorder.
 Our current society is slightly mad and we're all bathing in that corrosive juice!
 I've gathered some great resources for you in 'How to overcome weight bias and fat phobia' .